With so much to see, do and explore at Whiteman Park, we’ve put together a few suggested itineraries to help you get the

 Of course, if you’re a local (or almost local!) or have more than one day to visit, you can tackle more than one of these itineraries to ensure you see it all!

-- Take an early morning stroll on one of our delightful bushwalking trails before having a well-deserved coffee break at the Village Café.
+- Take an early morning stroll on one of our delightful bushwalking trails before having a well-deserved coffee break at the Village Café or Guerrilla Hub kiosk.

-- After morning tea, head across to Caversham Wildlife Park to meet some of Australia’s more famous – or more fascinating – creatures.
+- After morning tea, head to Caversham Wildlife Park to meet some of Australia’s more famous – or more fascinating – creatures.
 Be sure to check out the Wombat & Friends Show to learn more about this hairy giant!

 - Lunch in the Park with either a BBQ on the picnic lawns or meal at the Village Café.

 - After lunch, wander through the shops on the Village Mall and maybe pick up a cute handcraft or art piece as a souvenir of your day at Whiteman Park.

-- Continue across the road and down the path to the Children’s Forest to experience some of our rehabilitation efforts up-close.
+- Continue across the road and down the path to the Children’s Forest to experience some of our bushland rehabilitation efforts up-close.

 - Start with an early visit to Caversham Wildlife Park, Perth’s premier native wildlife park, where you can see many of Australia’s native animals, generally at their most active in the morning.

-- After morning tea, head out on the Wunanga Bush trail, following the orange poles for a 45-minute bushwalk through Banksia woodland.
+- After morning tea, head out on the Wunanga Bush trail, following the orange poles for a 45-minute bushwalk through our banksia woodland.

-- If you’ve brought your own lunch, head down to the tranquil picnic areas at Mussel Pool (a vintage train ride will get you there most weekends, check at the Village Junction Station).
+- If you’ve brought your own lunch, head down to the tranquil picnic areas at Mussel Pool (a vintage train ride will get you there most weekends, check at the Village Junction Station); you can grab your caffeine fix from the Guerrilla Hub kiosk at car park 23 while you're there.
 Otherwise, head to the Village Cafe for a sandwich or hot lunch.

 - Once re-fuelled, wander through the Village Mall (stopping to peruse the shops as you pass) and down to Mussel Pool via the Children’s Forest.